AdobeDocs/experience-manager-forms-cloud-service.en/help/notable-changes.md

 ### Features of AEM 6.5 Forms and AEM Forms as a Cloud Service {#aem-6.5-vs-aem-forms-as-a-cloud-service}

-The following table lists the major features of AEM 6.5 Forms and provides information about the features coming soon to AEM Forms as a Cloud Service.
+The following table lists the major features of AEM 6.5 Forms and provides information about the features coming soon to AEM Forms as a Cloud Service:

 | Feature/Capability | AEM 6.5 Forms  | [!DNL AEM Forms] as a [!DNL Cloud Service] |
 |---|---|---|